zixuansunnydeng/prefect-zoomcamp/README.md

 Make sure your agent set up to poll the work queue you created when you made your deployment (*default* if you didn't specify a work queue).

-# Create GitHub flow code storage block

-Add some collaboration capabilities.
-Create a GitHub repo, push your flow code there wit git, and create a GitHub storage block.
-Reference the block when you create a deployment.

-# Optional: create infrastructure blocks
+# Later: create a Docker Image and use a DockerContainer infrastructure block

-Use a Docker Container block to run your flow code in a Docker container.
+Bake your flow code into a Docker image, create a DockerContainer, and your flow code in a Docker container.

-# Optional: use Prefect Cloud server for added capabilties
+# Optional: use Prefect Cloud for added capabilties
-Signup for free at https://app.prefect.cloud
+Signup and use for free at https://app.prefect.cloud